pelavarre/xshverb/README.md

 ## Past work

+I figure the big variable in this effort is whether I show up on the regular, or not

+It's hard for me to show up while no one else is talking, but the chatbots do reply when I tell them to reply

+I have stopped scattering my effort across multiple Repos.
 This XShVerb Repo is presently my one Repo, where I put all my work that isn't my work for hire.
 GitHub will show you a dozen other Git Repos, where I've put work before now.
 ByoVerbs was the my one Repo before this Repo became my one Repo, in May/2025

-I figure the big variable in this effort is whether I show up or not.
-It's hard for me to show up while no one else is talking, but the chatbots do reply when I tell them to reply

-I've stopped scattering my effort across multiple Repos.
-Lately I'm pushing to reduce my own Sh Path down to just this one Repo
+Next now, I'm pushing to reduce my own Sh Path down to just this one Repo

+For the next time I work on Shell 'watch',
-I'll solve just the defaults and the scrolling, nothing more, next time I work on 'watch'
+I've promised me that I'll solve just the defaults and the scrolling, nothing more for now

-I write the Doc, before the Tests, before the Code, as my habit designed to produce the most correct Code most quickly, in the way of Test Driven Design (TDD).
+When I'm going for producing the most correct Code most quickly, I write the Doc, before the Tests, before the Code, in the way of Test Driven Design (TDD).
 So if you're keeping up closely, you'll see my Tests and yours fail before they pass